LarsBesselmann/LibertyGettingStarted-Demos/README.md

 - REST APIs
 - Zero Migration and Feature Installation

-1. Open a terminal window and navigate to the directory ~/demos/TA

-        cd ~/demos/Liberty

-2. In the directory, you will find several files and directories
+2. In the directory ~/demos/Liberty, you will find several files and directories

     - directories
         - wlp - WebSphere Liberty 24.0.0.1 ILAN binaries